crazyantlabs/sftptogo-docs/docs/automation/using-webhook-notifications-to-trigger-processes.md

 ---
 Webhooks enable you to receive notifications whenever particular events occur within your SFTP To Go organization's storage.
 You can subscribe to notifications for the following events:

-* File / directory creation
+* File upload and directory creation
-* File / directory deletion
+* File or directory deletion

 Webhook notifications are sent as HTTP POST requests to a URL of your choosing.
 To integrate with webhooks, you need to implement a server endpoint that can receive and handle these requests.